WillBorden/willborden.github.io/_pages/about.md

 I'm an avid tinkerer, and love to take on personal electronics projects in my spare time.
 I've designed my own eurorack modular synthesizers, built nixe-tube based clocks, and am currently engineering an entirely custom GNSS reciever.

-Please check out the projects and cv tabs to learn more about my experience and interests, and please get in touch if you'd like to chat!
+Check out the projects and cv tabs to learn more about my experience and interests, and please get in touch if you'd like to chat!